mitechsrl/onit-cli/docs/ONIT-CONFIG-EXAMPLE-FILE.md

      * Select th engines to be run
     */
     engines: {
+        backend: {
-        backend: ['lb4'], // on backend only lb4 is available currently.
-If omiteed, 'lb4' is used asdefault
+            // on backend only lb4 is available currently.
+If omiteed, 'lb4:true' is used as default 'lb4': true,
+        }
+        frontend: {
-        frontend: ['onit-webpack','nextjs'] // on frontend onit-webpack defines the legacy mode, where nexjs defines to use the nextjs engine.
-Defaults to 'onit-webpack'.
-Multiple engines can be set.
+            // on frontend onit-webpack defines the legacy mode, where nexjs defines to use the nextjs engine.
+            // Defaults to 'onit-webpack'.
+Multiple engines can be set at once.
+            'onit-webpack':true,
+            'nextjs':true
+        }
     }

     /**
      * Serve configuration
      */